StepanBlaha/barcode-project/README.md

-# Barcode Generator :computer:
+# Barcode Generator :wrench:

 Generate barcodes based on the code and the barcode format.<br>
 Save the barcode as png or pdf.<br>
-See all past generated barcodes.<br>
+See all the past generated barcodes.<br>

 ## Deployed at:
 [barcode.hahabit.fun](http://barcode.hahabit.fun/)